stuartpb/barfspace/content/73ce0d7f-758e-40ef-ae0a-c37e4a5bf2cd.md

 ## Whoops

 Accidentally enabled `"git.enableSmartCommit": true` by clicking the "Always" button when clicking the check and not staging anything... actually, that's a cool way to do it and I'm cool selecting that, now I feel like this is a behavior you should be able to opt into in Git proper

+Also hit the "Never warn me again" when syncing with remote repos, because, you know, it's not that dangerous